Irish Heritage Hall of Fame Collection of Towns & Villages of Ireland

 LEITRIM: The Smallest Coastline of Ireland’s 32 Counties and a Must Visit Lovely Leitrim

-Coming in at No.26 in the pecking order of Ireland’s largest counties, Leitrim is renowned worldwide as “Lovely Leitrim” and these sentimental words were lovingly presented in song and verse by famous Co.
+Co.
+Leitrim at No.26 in the pecking order of Ireland’s 32 counties in size, Leitrim is renowned worldwide as “Lovely Leitrim” and these sentimental words were lovingly presented in song and verse by famous Co.
 Longford showband singer, the late Larry Cunningham. (read our Hall of Fame Tribute to Larry Cunningham)

 The largest populated towns are ranked as Carrick On Shannon 4,062; Manorhamilton 1,466; Kinlough 1,032; Ballinamore 914; Drumshanbo 902; Mohill 855; Dromahair 808; Leitrim 594; Roosky 564 (it’s a part of Longford also) and Dromod 555.